-Consent management refers to the practice of prompting, collecting, and managing user approval for collecting or sharing the user's personal information.
+Consent management refers to the practice of prompting, collecting, and managing user approval for the collection and sharing of their personal information.
 "Consent" itself is granting permission or agreement for a specified action to take place.
-This page guides you through consent management concepts and how they are supported in WSO2 Identity Server.
+This page guides you through the consent management concepts and how they are supported by WSO2 Identity Server.

 Consent with EU GDPR

-Consent is one of the six lawful bases for processing of personal information by an organization but in most cases, consent is the most common lawful base.
+Consent is the most common lawful base for an organization that is processing personal information.
 According to the General Data Protection Regulation (GDPR), processing organizations should offer free and clear choice for individuals to make a decision on whether the organization should process personal data that belongs to the individual.
 Furthermore, personal data processing purposes should be transparent to individuals and the organization must enable individuals to review and revoke already given consents as well.

 The GDPR definition of 'consent' is as follows:

 “Any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her”.

 A consent should be freely given and should offer a genuine choice.

 A consent should be specific about its purpose.